open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Displaying todos

-Now that you know how to compose templates within lit-html, we can start adding a list of todos to our application.
+Now that you know how to compose templates with lit-html, we can start adding a list of todos to our application.

 Let's start by creating an array of todos in the constructor of our component: